oputae/predictions/README.md

 ---

-Built with ❤️ for the Farcaster community
+Built with ❤️ for the Farcaster community# Updated contract address